ycherkes/VarDump/README.md

 VarDump is a highly customizable  utility for serialization runtime objects to C# or Visual Basic string.
 ===========================================================================================

-Developed as a free alternative to [ObjectDumper.NET](https://github.com/thomasgalliker/ObjectDumper), which is not free for commercial use.
+Developed as a free and more powerful alternative to [ObjectDumper.NET](https://github.com/thomasgalliker/ObjectDumper).

 Actively used as a part of [Object Dumper Visual Studio and Visual Studio Code extension](https://github.com/ycherkes/ObjectDumper)